Divya-Maiya/SeeDb/README.md

 $ python main_dblp.py
 ```

-The above command will execute the project using DBLP Dataset and KL Divergence as a utility result.
+The above command will execute the project using DBLP Dataset and KL Divergence as a utility distance.

 ### Alternative: Using ipynb
 Alternative to running the project on the command line, the ipynb notebook.